tony-defa/one-button-cover/README.md

 - Check that the button entity is accessible
 - Reload the integration to re-enable

-## Development

-This component was developed with assistance from Roo (Claude), an AI coding assistant by Anthropic.

 ### Architecture

 The component follows Home Assistant best practices with: